douglassimonsen/redshift_upload/README.md

 # Contributing

 ## Setup environment
 This project uses a [Black](https://black.readthedocs.io/en/stable/) pre-commit hook to ensure consistent styling.
-To enable this, run `pre-commit install` in the directory.
+To enable this, run `pre-commit install --hook-type pre-commit --hook-type post-commit` in the directory.

 ## Deploying a new verion to pypi